European, Canadian regulators to do own review of Boeing jet

 The Justice Department is investigating the FAA's oversight of Boeing, and a federal grand jury issued a subpoena to someone involved in the plane's development.
 Transportation Secretary Elaine Chao formally directed her agency's inspector general to audit the FAA's handling of that process.
 Congressional committees are looking into the matter as well.

-A Senate subcommittee announced Wednesday that it will hold a public hearing on the Max crashes and airline safety on March 27, led by Sen. Ted Cruz, a Texas Republican.
+A Senate subcommittee will hold a hearing on Max and aviation safety on March 27.

 The company declined to comment.
-The Max, the latest and most fuel-efficient version of the half-century-old 737, is Boeing's most popular plane, with more than 4,600 unfilled orders.
+The Max, the latest and most fuel-efficient version of the half-century-old 737, is Boeing's best-selling plane, with more than 4,600 unfilled orders.

 Associated Press writers Carlo Piovano in London and Robert Gillies in Toronto contributed to this report.